mikecann/Unity-Helpers/README.md

 obj.AddChild(typeof(Player), typeof(Friendly), typeof(AI)); // Creates a new GameObject and adds a number of components
 ```

-There are many other utils and extensions, checkout the source: https://github.com/mikecann/Unity-Helpers/tree/master/Scripts
+There are many other utils and extensions, and more to come.

+Checkout the source for more info: https://github.com/mikecann/Unity-Helpers/tree/master/Scripts

 Tests
 =====